 The City awards HOME funds as low-interest loans to experienced for-profit, non-profit, and Community Housing Development Organizations (CHDO).
 HOME funds must assist in the acquisition, construction and rehabilitation of low-income rental housing.
 HOME funds serve as “gap financing” leveraging other sources of financing.

-The Department of City Planning through its Office of Housing and Community Development is responsible for the administration of the Multifamily Housing Program (MHP).
-In this capacity, the Office of Housing and Community Development shall perform the following duties:
+The Department of Grants and Community Development, Office of Planning and Program Operations is responsible for the administration of the Multifamily Housing Program (MHP).
+In this capacity, the Office of Planning and Program Operations shall perform the following duties:

 - Publicize the program and receive applications from interested parties.